mars0i/forage/doc/toroidal/Toroidal.md

 The first point in a segment is its start point; the second is its ending point or "forward point".

-We assume that the start point of the first segment is inside the standard region.

-As we walk through the segments, some segments will have their position linearly shifted (by `shift-segs`).
-Whenever there's a shift, it will persist and be applied to all subsequent segments (unless a later shift undoes previous shifts).
+As we walk through the segments, some segments will have their position linearly shifted.
+This occurs in `wrap-segs` if the first point in the path is outside the standard region.
+After that it, it might occur in `shift-segs`, which is called by `wrap-segs`.
+Whenever there's a shift, this shift persists and will be applied to all subsequent segments (unless a later shift undoes previous shifts).

 #### Initial shifting:

 If the first point of the first segment is outside the standard region, it will be shifted into the region by an amount equal to the width/height of the region.
 That is, it's "wrapped" before anything starts.
 This also means that everything else in the sequence after that should be shifted by the same amounts, initially.
-After that, other shifts may occur.
+And then after that, other shifts may occur.

 #### Logic of rest of function:

 ##### If after applying the current shift, the end point of a segment *is* within the region:

-We recurse with shifted segment (`new-seg`) is `conj`ed onto the end of output vector `new-segs`, the current shifts are passed as is (in `new-sh-x` and `new-sh-y`), and we drop the first segment in the input sequence so that we can process the rest of it.
+We recurse with shifted segment (`new-seg`), which is `conj`ed onto the end of output vector `new-segs`, the current shifts are passed as is (in the variables `new-sh-x` and `new-sh-y`), and we drop the first segment in the input sequence so that we can process the rest of it.

-Note that it is the call to the `choose-shifts` function that determines that the current shifts will be passed on as is.
+Note that it is the call to the `choose-shifts` that determines that the current shifts will be passed on as is.
 When the end point of the (shifted) segment is within the boundaries, it returns `[0, 0]`, so that both `x-sh-dir` and `y-sh-dir` will be equal to 0.
-This causes the new shift values, `new-sh-x` and `new-sh-y`, to be equal to the old values passed in `sh-x` and `sh-y.
+This causes the new shift values, `new-sh-x` and `new-sh-y`, to be equal to the old values passed in `sh-x` and `sh-y`.

 ##### If after applying the current shift, the end point is *not* within the region, then:

 * We still add the shifted segment `new-seg` onto the end of the output sequence `new-segs`, but
-* we also `conj` on a delimiter (`nil`, but other choices could be used), and
+* we also `conj` on a delimiter (`nil`), and
 * as before, we pass on `new-sh-x` and `new-sh-y`, but
 * we *do not remove the current segment from the input sequence* to be processed next.

-Because the end point of the current segment (after applyng the current shifts) is not within the region, we are going to "duplicate" it, but with additional shifts.
+Because the end point of the current segment (after applying the current shifts) is not within the region, we are going to "duplicate" the segment, but with additional shifts.
 The goal is to shift it the width of the region in one direction or both, so that the new, additionally-shifted segment will emerge on the opposite side from where the current segment exited the region.

 As above, the new shift values in `new-sh-x` and `new-sh-y` are a function of the return value of `choose-shifts`.
 In this case, at